hbaradius/corl2023-rebuttal/README.md

 **C4:** ***In the attention gain module, a matrix $\tilde{M}$ is introduced to retain only the diagonal elements of the attention map in support of the argument that "within each latent vector, every index is probabilistically independent, and index i of a latent state should only consider index i of each latent observation".
 Is there any evidence or prior works to support this claim?***

-**A4:** Yes.
-We appreciate the reviewer for proposing this question.
-In turn, we conducted one additional training,, where we do not apply any masking on the $\tilde{M}$ matrix.
-As shown in table XXX, The resulting performance is worse than our proposed method.
+**A4:** We thank the reviewer for this excellent point.
+We conducted an empirical investigation of this hypothesis wherein we do not apply any masking on the $\tilde{M}$ matrix during training.
+As shown in table XXX, there is a clear and substantial deterioration in performance proposed method.
 Specifically, the MAE for joints increased from 5.24° to 16.25°.
 Moreover, the MAE for tracking the end effector also deteriorated from 3.04cm to 6.23cm.
-Based on these results, it is strongly recommended to utilize the causality-enforced map $\tilde{M}$ within the attention gain module for improved performance.

 **C5:** ***The claim that "can be disabled based on different input sensor modalities, thus improving the model's resilience to missing modalities" also seem unconvincing as it is difficult to relate how the removal of makes the model resilient to missing modalities.***